Saint Cecilia was a real Roman martyr who has become a fictional character and patron saint of musicians.

 Her feast day is November 22.
 Musicians have written many songs to the saint.
 Her feast day is a popular day for music festivals.

 Cecilia is commonly represented looking up, as if for divine inspiration.
 Looking up is a trick salespeople on the phone use to keep themselves focused and positive.
 Try it.
-We don’t know why it is true, but it is very difficult to hold negative thoughts when you are looking up.
+We don’t know why it is true, but it is very difficult to hold negative thoughts while you are looking up.

 Saint Cecilia Felt Divine Inspiration

-It is said that she became the patroness of musicians after singing heartily to God at her wedding because she didn’t want to get married.
+It is said that she became the patroness of musicians after singing heartily to God at her wedding, because she didn’t want to get married.